-The HKICPA has issued certain new and revised HKFRSs that are first effective or available for early adoption for the current accounting period of the Fund.
-Note 3 provides information on any changes in accounting policies resulting from initial application of these developments to the extent that they are relevant to the Fund for the current and prior accounting periods reflected in these financial statements.
+The HKICPA has issued certain amendments to HKFRSs that are first effective or available for early adoption for the current accounting period of the Fund.
+Note 3 provides information on any changes in accounting policies resulting from initial application of these developments to the extent that they are relevant to the Fund for the current accounting periods reflected in these financial statements.